Kostas-Papakostas/MinusXL_SoftwareEngineering/README.md

 # MinusXL_SoftwareEngineering
 A Mini Excell Application Created in Java, using JFrame and window builder.<br>
-Including Requirments Specification and the Design of the project.</br>
+Including Requirements Specification and the Design of the project.</br>